syoyo/lucille/rnd/HaskellRSLCompiler/README.txt

 Compilation phases
 ------------------

- * Parse RSL program source with parsec and built Untyped AST(Abstract Syntax Tree)
+ * Parse RSL program source with parsec and build untyped AST(Abstract Syntax Tree)
  * Apply syntax fixing, semantic checking and typing for Untyped AST and build a Typed, verified AST.
  * (Optional) Do some symbolic optimization(e.g. SPMD -> SIMD)
  * Emit LLVM IR code from the AST.